Aemilia Metella Interviews the woman who had a fever

 “Not only Simon, but Jesus, with Andrew, James and John, ran back here and into my room.
 Jesus took my hand, and, in my confusion, I knocked it away and punched him.
 How embarrassing.
 Though I think he has forgiven me.
 The first thing I remember is him helping me to sit up, and I asked, ˋJesus, what are you doing in my bedroom?
 What time is it? ˊ then asked him what he wanted for breakfast, only to be told that it was the middle of the afternoon.

 “Simon told me that when he arrived, I was as pale and grey as anyone he has seen outside a tomb.
 So, I must have been ill and very close to death.
-After this, I was full of energy and jumping up dashed down the stairs to help everyone to their meal.
+After this, I was full of energy and jumped up and dashed down the stairs to help everyone to their meal.
 Simon was so worried, he kept taking my arm and making me sit down, but I didn’t want to.

-“After sunset, when the sabbath was over, many of my neighbours and townspeople came to the house to see Jesus.
+“After sunset, when the Sabbath was over, many of my neighbours and townspeople came to the house to see Jesus.
 News of my healing had spread, and many wanted him to help them, too.
 There was one person I felt sorry for.
 My next-door neighbour, Naomi, because she could not leave her house and no one could enter, especially not a holy man like Jesus.
 She watched everything from her window, and I waved to her.
 How much I wanted Jesus to help her, but her situation was impossible.”

 “Why was that?”
 I asked.